 Extraction Methods and Manufacturing Processes

-The extraction methods used to create CBD oil impact the quality and purity of the finished product, as well as the overall impact on the environment.
+The extraction methods used to create CBD oil impacts the quality and purity of the finished product, as well as the overall impact on the environment.
 For the cleanest, greenest, most pure CBD oil, look for manufacturers that use CO2 extraction methods.
 CO2 is short for carbon dioxide, the same invisible substance that exists in each exhaled breath.

-CO2 has a variety of uses, including the decaffeination of green coffee beans and carbonation of fizzy drinks.
+CO2 has a variety of uses, including the decaffeination of green coffee beans and the carbonation of fizzy drinks.
 CO2 extraction is a safe and environmentally-friendly process as it leaves no harmful toxins or metals in the product or the environment.
-Plus, the high-pressure, low-temperature CO2 extraction process ensures that a wide range of cannabinoids remain intact in the finished CBD oil.
+Plus, the high-pressure, low-temperature CO2 extraction process ensures that a wide range of cannabinoids remains intact in the finished CBD oil.

 Testing and Quality Control